GameFAQs: Moderators

 The message boards are managed by the site's administrators and moderators.
 Initially, Veasey was the only administrator and therefore had full control over the boards; however, more administrators have since been appointed.
 Tyner, who uses the username "SBAllen" (formerly "Sailor Bacon"), was the main administrator on the boards until 2023.
 On May 7, 2012, Tyner announced long-time moderator Devin Morgan had been hired as another administrator; his primary role was to work on the code of the site.
 On September 5, 2014, Tyner also announced that long time user Stephanie Barnes (under the username Krystal109) had been hired as the site's Community Manager, which included duties such as running the site's contests and the Facebook/Twitter feeds.
 As of July 2015, Barnes was no longer part of the team.

 Allen "SBAllen" Tyner stepped down from his lead admin position in October 18, 2023.
-The site is currently run by Community Manager "DToast", who is the lead board admin, and Contributor Lead "ZoopSoul", who moderates data and guide submissions.
+ZoopSoul was brought onto Metacritic's staff in May 2025 in a realignment, and officially handed off his responsibilities as Contributor Lead of GameFAQs to DToast throughout the remainder of the year.
+The site is currently run by Community Manager "DToast", who is the lead board Admin and Contributor Lead.

 GameFAQs' moderators are volunteer users selected by the administrator and are responsible for keeping order within the message board community.
 Because of the size of the boards, the moderators do not patrol every board and topic.
 Instead, messages that break the site's Terms of Service can be "marked" by regular users, which brings them to the attention of the moderators.